 - Yugi Mutou of Yu-Gi-Oh! is sixteen years old and five feet tall.
 In the manga he's mistaken for a grade-schooler at least once, and teased by an actual grade-schooler for not looking his age.

-- One issue of the new The Muppet Show comics features what appears to be a baby abandoned on the doorstep of Muppet Theater, who spends the issue performing highly un-baby-like stunts.
-He turns out to be "Babyface Magoo: Midget Acrobat", the act that supposedly failed to show.
+- One issue of The Muppet Show Comic Book features what appears to be a baby abandoned on the doorstep of Muppet Theater, who spends the issue performing highly un-baby-like stunts.
+He turns out to be "Babyface Magee: Midget Acrobat", the act that supposedly failed to show.
 His refusal to speak up until the reveal was because he'd been clobbered earlier and hadn't got all his marbles sorted out.

 - The historical druid Asphodel in Rift (who actually was a dwarf) was mistaken for a little girl at least once.
 Which can probably be attributed partly to her being a Genki Girl, partly to the fact that Rift dwarf chicks are compact, big-eyed, and ridiculously adorable.